akryl1k/chub.github.io/index.md

 ![Tuke Menu](tuke.png)

 ### [**ppclicker**](https://github.com/akryl1k/chub.github.io/blob/gh-pages/ppclicker.exe?raw=true)
 PPclicker is the definitive best autoclicker out there.
-It works on almost every version of minecraft and does it's job really well.
+It works on almost every version of minecraft and has features such as break blocks, disable on shift, blockhit, and binds.
+It's very robust for what it is.

 ![ppclicker Menu](ppclicker.png)